· product · 6 min read

 The 321 basketball-playing attorneys span Division I powerhouses to NAIA programs, from BigLaw to solo practice.
 Here are some highlights.

 NCAA Tournament veterans.
 Mackenzie Wieburg (Brothers Henderson Durkin) played on the University of Washington women’s basketball team during their first-ever NCAA Final Four appearance in 2015-16.
-David (Duke) helped the team that won the 1991 NCAA Men’s Basketball Championship.
-Bill earned letters at Bethany College, where his team qualified for the NCAA Tournament twice.
-Dan played Division I basketball at Saint Francis University, appearing in back-to-back NEC Championship Games.
+Bill Grant (Kuiper Law Firm) earned letters at Bethany College, where his team qualified for the NCAA Tournament twice.
+David L. Hackett (Cozen O’Connor) served as a student manager for Coach Krzyzewski’s Duke Men’s Basketball team during their Final Four appearances and 1991 NCAA Championship.

 From the pros to the bar.
 Jacob Mikalov (Bailey Cavalieri) played professional basketball overseas before attending Capital University Law School.
-One attorney played college basketball at Tulane, then went pro in Europe and the NBA.
-Another played professionally in Uruguay’s top league after college.
-Christian Simpson built a five-lawyer personal injury practice after playing professionally in Europe.
-Kendall played pro ball in Salerno, Italy, before pivoting to law.
+Richard L. Purtz (Goldstein Buckley) played college basketball at Tulane and then went pro in Europe.
+Carlton Fay (Disparti Law Group) was a four-year standout at Southern Illinois before playing for Club Trouville in Uruguay’s top basketball league.
+Christian Simpson (Law Firm GC) built a five-lawyer personal injury practice after playing professionally in Europe.
+Kendall Godley (Davis Graham & Stubbs) played pro ball in Salerno, Italy, before pivoting to law.

 Division I standouts across the country.
 Angela Vicari (Arnold & Porter) captained NYU’s women’s basketball team and was inducted into the Athletics Hall of Fame.
 Thomas Tate (Andersen, Tate & Carr) was captain and Academic All-American at George Washington University.
 Leslie LaMacchia was a two-sport Division I athlete at Monmouth — basketball and track & field.
-Ashlee Gonzales competed as a Division I athlete at Sacramento State and now practices real estate law.
-One attorney is both an NBA-certified agent and a former Division I player at Columbia.
+Marc I. Simon (Simon & Simon) is both an NBA-certified agent and a former Division I player at Columbia.

-Scholar-athletes who became legal scholars.
-At Muskingum, one basketball player was named Academic All-American and won an NCAA Postgraduate Scholarship, which he used to pay for law school.
-At Eastern Kentucky, another player earned Academic All-American honors in 1986 on a basketball scholarship.
+Not just athletes but scholar athletes.
+Gary S. Ferber (Flynn, Py & Kruse) was an Academic All-American basketball player at Muskingum and won an NCAA Postgraduate Scholarship, which he used to pay for law school.
+John A. DeCamillis (DeCamillis Mattingly) earned Academic All-American honors in 1986 on a basketball scholarship at Eastern Kentucky.
 Matt Arnold (Arnold & Smith) played four years of varsity basketball at Belmont Abbey on a basketball scholarship, then earned a full academic scholarship to UNC Law.

-Coaches who became counselors.
+Players who became coaches.
 Victoria Dawn Andrew (Bryan Cave Leighton Paisner) played varsity women’s basketball at Yale before coaching at Washington University during law school.
-A former Division I basketball coach transitioned to law at Digby Leigh & Company.
 Several attorneys now coach youth and community basketball alongside their practices.

 Why This Matters Beyond Fun Facts